 What we do

-Once our clients identify names, slogans or phrases that they wish to protect, our team of trademark lawyers work with our clients to search to see if their chosen marks are suitable for registration (e.g. determining if there are any potentially conflicting marks, determining if the United States Patent and Trademark Office (USPTO) may need the chosen marks as too generic, descriptive or otherwise not suitable for registration), prepare applications for registration and follow them through to conclusion by answering office actions from the USPTO, addressing concerns raises by third parties who may claim similar rights, etc. and after a trademark registration is completed, assist clients with maintain the registration of their marks by filing required affidavits of continued use (e.g. filing Section 8 and Section 15 affidavits).
+Once our clients identify names, slogans or phrases that they wish to protect, our team of trademark lawyers in NYC work with our clients to search to see if their chosen marks are suitable for registration (e.g. determining if there are any potentially conflicting marks, determining if the United States Patent and Trademark Office (USPTO) may need the chosen marks as too generic, descriptive or otherwise not suitable for registration), prepare applications for registration and follow them through to conclusion by answering office actions from the USPTO, addressing concerns raises by third parties who may claim similar rights, etc. and after a trademark registration is completed, assist clients with maintain the registration of their marks by filing required affidavits of continued use (e.g. filing Section 8 and Section 15 affidavits).
 While trademarks do exist without registration (e.g. common law use of trademarks are recognized), a registration helps to strengthen the holder’s rights which, along with proper use, are afforded increased protection under federal law and judicial precedent.

 When an original work is created and takes the form of a tangible medium (e.g. a story written in a book, a song recorded, a photograph taken, software created, etc.), a copyright for the original work is automatically created; however, as with trademarks, copyright registration strengthens the protection afforded to an original work.
 Additionally, unlike with trademarks, to enforce one’s rights to copyright, having a registered copyright is mandatory condition precedent prior to commencing a lawsuit against an infringing party.